G-Node/python-odml/doc/tutorial.rst

 Dependencies
 ------------

-The Python-odML library (version 1.3) runs under Python 2.7 or 3.5.
+The Python-odML library (version 1.4) runs under Python 2.7 or 3.5.

-Additionally, the Python-odML library depends on Enum (version 0.4.4).
+Additionally, the Python-odML library depends on Enum, lxml, pyyaml and rdflib.

 When the odML-Python library is installed via pip or the setup.py, these packages will be automatically downloaded and installed.
 Alternatively, they